Some groups or employees can be more vulnerable than others, and proactive measures can promote equality in the workplace and prevent discrimination.

 The Health and Safety Executive (HSE) defines vulnerable workers as those who are at risk of having their workplace entitlements denied, or who lack the capacity or means to secure them.
 Several factors can influence the vulnerability of an employee or groups of employees, including:

-* The majority of our team are redeployed to support the Public Health Wales pandemic response so we have put the HWW awards programme on hold for now, although we are undertaking a status check process with employers requiring revalidation as a way of extending their award for a 12 month period.
+* We have put the HWW awards programme on hold for now, although we are undertaking a status check process with employers requiring revalidation as a way of extending their award for a 12 month period.
 If you have any queries, or want to undertake a status check, please contact us on WorkplaceHealth@wales.nhs.uk.